kylezoa/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 I am a graduate student in the Digital Agriculture Lab in the Department of Biological and Agricultural Engineering.
 My research motivation is to bring the next generation of agricultural decision support using data-validated models aided through remote sensing and artificial intelligence.
+Film photography is my creative outlet and road cycling slows down the pace of life.